-Microsoft explains why the Pinball game never made it past Windows XPBy Ron on Tuesday, Dec 18th, 2012 at 01:58PM
+Microsoft explains why the Pinball game never made it past Windows XP Written by Ron on December 18, 2012 - 01:58PM

 Remember playing that cool game called Pinball in Windows XP?
 It was fun right?
 Well, what ever happened to Pinball after Windows XP?
 We know that Pinball was removed in Windows Vista but no one ever quite knew exacty why.
 Now, one of the lead developers who tried to port the game to Windows Vista explains why it couldn't happen.